mirzafahad/mirzafahad.github.io/_posts/2013-02-21-wifi-rouge-access-point-part2.md

 comments: true
 ---

-In this part 2 of the "**Building a Man-in-the-Middle System**" tutorial, I will demonstrate how to snif WiFi packets using native command line tools on Ubuntu.
-I will explain each step elaborately and then at the end I will put all the commands together so that you can simply copy-paste the commands from here to your OS.
-So let's get started.
+In this part 2 of the "**Building a Man-in-the-Middle System**" tutorial, I will demonstrate how to sniff, read and save (in a file for later analysis) WiFi packets using native command line tools in Ubuntu.
+I will start with typing each command in the terminal and then how you can automate that with a script.
+I will explain each step elaborately and then at the end I will put all the commands together so that you can simply copy-paste the commands.
+Let's get started.

+## Sniffing

 ### Step-1: Connect WiFi Adapter to Ubuntu
 First thing we are going to do is transfer the WiFi adapter connection from Windows to virtual machine (Ubuntu).